Playing Rules

 1. Game time is forfeit time.

-(30 at 4 Mercy Rule) If a team is leading by 30 points or more at the 4:00 mark of the 4th quarter, or a team attains a lead of 30 points or more during the final 4 minutes of the game, the game will end.
+(20 at 2 Mercy Rule) If a team is leading by 20 points or more at the 2:00 mark of the 4th quarter, or a team attains a lead of 20 points or more during the final 2 minutes of the game, the game will end.
+A difference of 40 points at any point in the second half.

 (20 at 2 Clock Rule) A running clock will be used during the final 2 minutes of the 4th quarter if a team is leading by at least 20 points.